CommunityCodeHub/safebox/README.md

 - **Settings Panel**: Change your workspace folder path and encryption key at any time.
 - **Material UI DataGrid**: Modern, responsive tables with masked/copyable fields and clickable URLs.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux.

+## Centralized Logging System

+- **Single Log File**: All errors, traces, and metrics are written to a single `application.log` file in the system temp directory for easy access and troubleshooting.
+- **Configurable Log Level**: Log level (error, trace, metric, etc.) can be set at runtime via the Settings panel or programmatically, allowing for detailed logs in development and concise logs in production.
+- **Robust Error/Trace/Metric Logging**: The logging API is exposed to the renderer via `window.api.logError`, `logMessage`, `logTrace`, and `logMetric` (no workspacePath required).
+All exceptions and important actions are logged automatically.
+- **Improved Error Handling**: All try/catch blocks in both main and renderer processes log exceptions, ensuring no error is missed and making debugging/auditing easier.

+## Notes/OneNote-like Feature

+- **Multi-Page Notes**: Organize your notes in a OneNote-style sidebar with the ability to add, rename, and delete pages.
+Each page is fully isolated.
+- **Modern Rich Text Editor**: Notes use a Lexical-based editor supporting headings, lists, underline, and more.
+Includes a custom toolbar and save confirmation feedback.
+- **Per-Page Content Isolation**: Each note page maintains its own content, ensuring changes in one page do not affect others.
+- **User Feedback**: Save actions provide confirmation messages for a desktop-like experience.

 ## Security
 - All credential data is encrypted using AES-256-GCM with a key derived from your encryption key (never stored in plaintext).